 A shrimp boil is just my fancy way of referring to poached shrimp, which is shrimp cooked in boiling water.
 I’m not referring to having a shrimp boil or a crawfish boil.
 Those are festive events that are popular in the Southern Gulf states.
 If you’ve never been to one, it’s a real treat.
 There’s usually a vast amount of seafood, plus potatoes and corn to enjoy, and often times great zydeco as well.

-But no, I’m talking about one way to prepare raw shrimp once they are peeled and cleaned.
+I’m talking about one way to prepare raw shrimp once they are peeled and cleaned.
 There are many choices for cooking shrimp, but poaching them is a wonderful way to prepare them because they can be cooked and seasoned at the same time.
 Then they can be added to a soup or stew or pasta at the last minute, with no more cooking required.
 The only stipulation is that they should never be overcooked.

 Poaching shrimp takes less than two minutes, unless they’re really huge.
-I mentioned yesterday that I don’t particularly like that variety, known here as Tiger shrimp.
+I mentioned before that I don’t particularly like that variety, known here as Tiger shrimp.
 The ones I’m using today are considered medium sized, which number about 30 to 40 per pound.